 The item was added to your shop cart.

-Krypton provides excellent single-season protection in salt water, in conditions where there is unrestricted water flow or high use; it has been known to provide multi-season protection in freshwater areas.
+Krypton provides excellent single-season protection in salt water, in conditions where there is unrestricted water flow or high use.

 Krypton may be used over existing paints that are clean, free of debris, and dry.